My Approach to Helping

 I work with a very diverse clientele.
 The majority of my experience is in helping teenagers, adults, and couples.

 How Psychotherapy Can Help

 Why is it helpful to talk to someone about your problems?
 For two reasons.
 First, saying something forces us to slow down and listen to our own words.
 We experience our spoken thoughts much differently than our silent thoughts.
 Secondly, talking helps communicate thoughts and feelings to another person, who can then ask you questions, or make suggestions, that you haven't thought about.

 On the Fence About Going to Therapy?

 I have seen therapy work time and time again when people come in, develop a trusting relationship with their therapist, and begin the gradual process of talking openly.
-That said, I still remember my initial reluctance to begin.
-Asking for help is not an easy thing.
+That said, asking for help is not an easy thing.